SlimeVR/SlimeVR-Docs-Site/src/server/setting-reset-bindings.md

 Reset bindings are one of the most essential features to set up for an enhanced experience.
 Allowing you to reset in a matter of seconds or less.
-In this guide we'll show you how to set them up.
+In this guide, we'll show you how to set them up.

 ## What is a Reset?

 A reset is the action of resetting the slimeVR skeleton model to a default pose.
-This is needed to mitigate any drift you may experience overtime.
+This is needed to mitigate any drift you may experience over time.
 You have the option of reset or fast reset, whichever you use depends on your situation.
-Reset will do a full reset where by you have to stand straight, look forward and reset (with standard 6 point tracking it is not required to t-pose).
+Reset will do a full reset where you have to stand straight, look forward and reset (with standard 6-point tracking it is not required to t-pose).
 A fast reset is used to clear drift, and only resets the axis along which drift occurs.
 Now that you know what a reset is, let's set up a fast way to trigger these resets!